spanners/dissertation/dissertation/sections/pilot2.markdown

    Captured click data suggests that people did attempt to follow the Syntax reference links, and the server access error logs support this indication with multiple 404s to the Syntax Reference.

-In addition to fixing these flaws/foibles, an improvement over this experimental method is to take people who are new -- as in: never having used Elm or JS, and train them up either in JS or Elm, and then run the same task.
-That way, their level of ability is much more comparable.

-My current method creates quite a bit of noise in the data, because I rely on self-reported level of expertise in JS/Functional languages.
-I don't know how to modify the data to account for this.
-I could group the analyses into categories -- i.e those who reported being experts at JS, those who reported never having used it, those who reported being experts in at least one FP language, and those who reported being new, and make cross comparisons with groups of equal levels of ability.